 Recently, the Province announced that Producers of printed paper and packaging will become fully responsible for the recyclable products they introduce into the marketplace.
-Currently the County is legislated to provide a recycling collection program to its residents, and Producers are required to cover 50% of the net cost of the recyclable products, they will be responsible for 100% of the cost, and also fully responsible for ensuring that their materials are captured and recycled.
+Currently the County is legislated to provide a recycling collection program to its residents, and Producers are required to cover 50% of the net cost of the recycling program the County provides.
+When Producers become fully responsible for their recyclable products, they will be responsible for 100% of the cost, and also fully responsible for ensuring that their materials are captured and recycled.
 The Province is calling for the transition of recycling services, from municipalities to Producers, to be phased in over a three-year period, between 2023 and 2025.
-The County may choose to enter into service agreements with Producers, to continue to offer curbside collection services for recyclables and for the processing of recyclables at the County's MRF, however, Producers may choose not to enter into such service agreements.
+The County will transition on January 1, 2024.
+The County may choose to enter into service agreements with Producers, to continue to offer curbside collection services for recyclables, however, Producers may choose not to enter into such a service agreement.